Archives & Special Collections: A Distinctive Component of Leddy Library

 Efforts to breathe new life into ARBSC gained further momentum with the hiring of a new full-time archivist in 2019.
 Dr. Sarah Glassford held master's degrees in both History and Library and Information Science as well as a doctorate in History; she spent a decade as a professor of Canadian History, and had more recently worked as an archivist for the Canadian Red Cross and the Provincial Archives of New Brunswick.
 This background enabled her to continue the work of her predecessors and further elevate the archival component of the unit to currently-accepted standards.
 She began by streamlining the unit’s name: reflecting its two core components and in keeping with practice at other academic libraries, it is now officially known as Archives and Special Collections (ASC).

 After Glassford’s arrival, Peter Zimmerman continued as Special Collections librarian and Sue Fader as archival assistant.
 With valuable assistance from Devon Mordell (Digital Collections librarian in 2019-20), the ASC team launched a variety of initiatives to improve access and discoverability of the unit’s collections, focusing especially on the archives.
-These included grouping related accessions into a new fonds-based system of organization, transitioning to a modern Access to Memory (AtoM) database (with plans to eventually make it online searchable by the public), completing a thorough inventory of audio-visual holdings preparatory to a digitization-for-preservation program, establishing a digital archives acquisition and preservation system, expanding and improving the ASC web presence (including instructional and social media components), and ongoing efforts to expand and improve the arrangement and description of individual archival collections.
+These included grouping related accessions into a new fonds-based system of organization, transitioning to a modern Access to Memory (AtoM) database (with plans to eventually make it online searchable by the public), completing a thorough inventory of audio-visual holdings preparatory to a digitization-for-preservation program, establishing a digital archives acquisition and preservation system, expanding and improving the ASC web presence (including instructional and blog components), and ongoing efforts to expand and improve the arrangement and description of individual archival collections.
 Glassford diversified the archival collection by acquiring materials from local 2SLGBTQIA+ and Black donors, while existing descriptions of the unit’s Indigenous materials were revised as necessary in an effort to decolonize them.
-The COVID-19 pandemic in 2020-21 saw ASC staff working from home, separated from their collections, for more than a year and a half, but the team carried on remotely with email reference and elements of the database, website, and finding aid projects that were possible without access to the vault.
+The COVID-19 pandemic in 2020-22 saw ASC staff working entirely or primarily from home, separated from their collections, for two years, but the team carried on remotely with email reference and elements of the database, website, and finding aid projects that were possible with little or no access to the vault.
 Donations and archival rescue interventions also continued throughout the pandemic, albeit in modified forms.
 The pandemic similarly prompted new forms of collaboration with the Leddy Library Centre for Digital Studies (CDigS), particularly through joint projects and shared supervision of student placements.

 From its humble origins as a few items in a library safe, to its current existence as a semi-autonomous library unit caring for hundreds of archival collections and thousands of unique and rare published works, over the past six decades Archives and Special Collections has evolved into a true jewel in the crown of Leddy Library.
 The collections in its keeping are indeed special, and its mandate to preserve them in perpetuity makes an important contribution to the teaching and research mission of the University of Windsor, as well as to the collective memory of Southwestern Ontario as a whole.